 Artisan – FNM at Home Event Guide and Decklists

-The special FNM at Home event is back on Arena for the next 24 hours, where you can receive a code for an Arena FNM Promo Pack from your local game store for participating.
-This week’s format is Artisan, where you can only use commons & uncommons.
-Read on for more information and decklists you can use for this event!
+Today’s weekly FNM at Home event has returned to give you free stuff once again; you can receive a code for an Arena FNM Promo Pack from your local game store for participating (see details below).
+This week’s format is Standard Artisan, where you can only use commons & uncommons that are legal in Standard (shocking, I know).
+Read on for more information and plenty of decklists you can use in the event!

 - Format: Artisan

 - Entry Fee: Free

 - Ends After: You can play as much as you like for the duration of the event.

 - 1 Win: Rare Individual Card Reward (ICR)

 - 2 Wins: Rare Individual Card Reward (ICR)

 You can also redeem one code for a MTG Arena Promo Pack every week, which will reward you two in-game cosmetic items – includes all 36 (the Ajani sleeve will be temporarily unavailable as it was recently featured as a separate reward).
 Sleeves featuring the Japanese Planeswalker alternate art, new Guild-themed sleeves, Ikoria card styles, the Tamiyo player avatar, and more.
 The code is obtained from your local game store’s online community, as outlined in the Wizard’s official article:

 HOW TO GET A REWARD CODE FROM YOUR STORE